 In an effort to minimize waste, Operations has worked diligently with our approved caterers on a plan to minimize the impact of this marketplace change.
 It includes requesting that caterers substitute all Greenware and similar products with those that we can recycle or reuse.
 It is our hope that with this change we can separate our waste stream into 2 categories: compost for food waste and recycling for everything else.
 A list of approved caterers can be found here.

 Confirm that materials are reusable or recyclable and plan your communications strategy.

-Download a Green Event Guide (pdf) to help plan your event.
+Before your next event, please download the Green Event Guide (pdf) created by the Penn Sustainability Office to help plan your event.

 If your event is being catered, speak with the caterer about options for reusable or recyclable plates, glassware, and utensils and, if reusable, a means to collect and return used service ware when your event is over.
 Confirm your strategy, get prices, and work out logistics well in advance of the event.
 Contact Wharton Operations for a list of recommended caterers.

 Penn recycles all plastics #1-7 so most plastic cups and service ware can be recycled.
 If your office, department, or student group organizes many events, you may want to consider purchasing reusable service ware in bulk to save money and be prepared for events with short lead time.